tolauwae/phd-thesis/src/introduction/introduction.typ

 In this dissertation, we present a novel virtual machine for programming embedded devices, called _WARDuino_, on top of which we develop three novel debuggers for addressing the specific challenges of debugging embedded systems.

 #let C1 = [
-/ C1: Current embedded software development uses low-level compiled programming languages and bare-metal execution environments that make it difficult to instrument the software running on the constrained devices.
-  //characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
+/ C1: There are _no formal foundations_ for how to develop good debuggers on constrained or unconstrained devices; neither how to describe their operations or what correctness could mean for these operations.
 ]

-#let C6 = [
-/ C2: Current embedded software development is characterized by a cumbersome development experience due to low-level coding, lack of portability across platforms, slow deployment, hardware limitations, and limited debugger options.
-]

 #let C2 = [
-/ C3: The _memory limitations_ of embedded devices make it difficult to run debuggers alongside the target software, and the _processing constraints_ prevent the adoption of more advanced debugging techniques.
- //traditional debuggers, and make advanced debugging techniques often infeasible.
+/ C2: Current embedded software development uses low-level compiled programming languages and bare-metal execution environments that make it difficult to instrument the software running on the constrained devices.
+  //characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
 ]

 #let C3 = [
-/ C4: Typical _interrupt-driven programs_ interfere with live debugging processes by arbitrarily changing the execution flow of a program.
+/ C3: Current embedded software development is characterized by a cumbersome development experience due to low-level coding, lack of portability across platforms, slow deployment, hardware limitations, and limited debugger options.
 ]

 #let C4 = [
-/ C5: Current embedded debuggers are not equipped to _debug non-deterministic bugs_ caused by their I/O intensive nature. //, yet they are common in embedded systems---but are hard to reproduce and examine using traditional techniques.
+/ C4: The _memory limitations_ of embedded devices make it difficult to run debuggers alongside the target software, and the _processing constraints_ prevent the adoption of more advanced debugging techniques.
+ //traditional debuggers, and make advanced debugging techniques often infeasible.
 ]

-#let C0 = [
+#let C5 = [
-/ C0: There are _no formal foundations_ for how to develop good debuggers on constrained or unconstrained devices; neither how to describe their operations or what correctness could mean for these operations.
+/ C5: Typical _interrupt-driven programs_ interfere with live debugging processes by arbitrarily changing the execution flow of a program.
 ]

+#let C6 = [
+/ C6: Current embedded debuggers are not equipped to _debug non-deterministic bugs_ caused by their I/O intensive nature. //, yet they are common in embedded systems---but are hard to reproduce and examine using traditional techniques.
+]

-#let C5 = [
+#let C7 = [
-/ C6: How can multiverse debugging be applied to concrete executions and enable live exploration of the multiverse in the presence of I/O?
+/ C7: How can multiverse debugging be applied to concrete executions and enable live exploration of the multiverse in the presence of I/O?
 ]

 === Laying the foundations#note[Chapter 2]